MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/insights/index.md

 # PlayFab Insights

 > <br>
-> The PlayFab Insights feature is in public preview.
+> **NOTE** The PlayFab Insights feature is in public preview.
 We anticipate ongoing changes to it as we continue gathering feedback and optimizing for customer use.

 ## What is PlayFab Insights?
 PlayFab Insights is a completely managed data environment, giving you instant access to your game's data without the need for additional engineering.
 Unlike other hosted data solutions Insights requires no setup, no GDPR work, no extra engineering, simply use PlayFab services and your data is available.
 Automatically ingest and scale, connect external visualization tools and query freely.
-This represents a huge improvement to our previous data offering.

 ## Key Features
 ### Automatic Ingestion